- How to Report 401(k) and IRA Rollovers on Your Taxes

 - How to Calculate Cost Basis on the Sale of Rental Property

 Understanding the cost basis and how to calculate it is important for rental real estate investors.
-That’s because your cost basis on a property determines how much taxable profit you make when selling a profit, which can directly affect your tax liability.
-Calculating the cost basis starts with figuring out the cost to acquire your… read more…
+Your cost basis on a property determines how much taxable profit you make when selling, which can directly affect your tax liability.
+Calculating the cost basis starts with figuring out what the cost was to acquire your property, though… read more…

 - Differences Between Ordinary Income and Capital Gains Tax